 Peacock Cichlids have an affinity for lukewarm water temperature similar to those they are used to inhabiting in the lower regions of Lake Malawi.
 The temperature of the water in the aquarium should stay between 75 to 81°F (24 to 27°C) for optimal growth and breeding conditions.

-Peacock Cichlids exhibit a docile behaviour most of the time.
+Peacock Cichlids exhibit docile behavior most of the time.
 They are able to live in harmony with other fish or other members of their species.
 A ratio of 1 male to 4 female is preferable when keeping Peacock Cichlids together for breeding purposes.

-These fish will exhibit territorial behaviour toward certain areas of the tank.
-It can turn to aggressive behaviour if provoked or if its territory is invaded.
-However, this kind of behaviour is largely defensive and doesn’t lead it to attack unless it feels threatened.
+These fish will exhibit territorial behavior toward certain areas of the tank.
+It can turn to aggressive behavior if provoked or if its territory is invaded.
+However, this kind of behavior is largely defensive and doesn’t lead it to attack unless it feels threatened.